-- Choose containers that provide an air-tight seal (glass, plastic, zip-lock) to keep out moisture and air.
+- Choose containers that provide an air-tight seal to keep out moisture and air, such as glass, plastic, or zip-lock.
 This prolongs the shelf life of the grain.

 - Label the container with the name and purchase date.
 It is also helpful to include general cooking instructions.